Suits (2011–…): Season 5, Episode 2 - Compensation - full transcript

 I just called for a vote

-tomorrow on my proposal.
+tomorrow on my proposal,

-And I hope you've
+and I hope you've been

-been saving your money,
+saving your money,

-because your gravy train
+because your gravy train's

-is about to leave the station.
+about to leave the station.

-you said, "Oh, shit."
+"Oh, shit."

 What's that?

-Oh, you know what it is.
+Oh, you know what it is,

-Because you're the one who
+because you're the one

-left it in the goddamn copier.
+in the goddamn copier.

-Oh, my God, Harvey.
+Oh, my God, Harvey,

 I was making copies